MetaMask/metamask-docs/snaps/how-to/use-keyring-api.md

 ### listAccounts

-Lists all Keyring accounts created by the snap.
+Lists all Keyring accounts created by the Snap.

 ```ts
 let keyringAccounts = await client.listAccounts();